junxit/us-congress-bills-111/metadata.md

 - 2009-07-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 549). (text: CR 7/14/2009 H8056)
 - 2009-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 549).(text: CR 7/14/2009 H8056)
 - 2009-07-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2009-10-29 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+- 2010-06-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 111-270.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 111-270.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 540.